Universal Periodic Review of New Zealand: Stakeholder and Compilation Reports

 In 2013, 54 stakeholder submissions were made.
-These included a submission from the NZHRC, and the remaining 53 submissions were from NGO’s and civil society organisations.
+These included a submission from the NZHRC, and the remaining 53 submissions were from NGO's and civil society organisations.
 As in 2008, both reports addressed those issues referred to in the delegate questions to NZ and acknowledged in the national report.
-Concern was expressed regarding the rights of the indigenous people of NZ; it was suggested that NZ should adopt the Special Rapporteur’s recommendation of 2011 that the principles enshrined in the Treaty of Waitangi should be safeguarded within the domestic legal system; entrenchment of the Treaty as a constitutional norm was emphasised.
+Concern was expressed regarding the rights of the indigenous people of NZ; it was suggested that NZ should adopt the Special Rapporteur's recommendation of 2011 that the principles enshrined in the Treaty of Waitangi should be safeguarded within the domestic legal system; entrenchment of the Treaty as a constitutional norm was emphasised.
 As in 2008, concern was raised about Operation 8 (anti-terrorism raids carried out on 15 October 2007), which allegedly used excessive use of force against Maori Communities; it was recommended that NZ ensure that the Terrorism Suppression Amendment Act 2007 is not applied in a discriminatory manner.
 In addition, gender equality and domestic violence against women and children remained prominent issues.
-The impact of the Canterbury earthquakes was also addressed; regarding the political rights of the Christchurch community to engage in decision making; the right to an adequate standard of living; and the rights of the disabled to access buildings.
+The impact of the Canterbury earthquakes was also addressed; regarding the political rights of the Christchurch community to engage in decision making; the right to an adequate standard of living; and the rights of disabled people to access buildings.